 After this offering, there will be shares of common stock outstanding.
 Of our issued and outstanding shares, all the common stock sold in this offering will be freely transferable, except for any shares held by our "affiliates," as that term is defined in Rule 144 under the Securities Act of 1933, as amended (the "Securities Act").
-Following completion of this offering, approximately funds associated with our Sponsors and members of our management and employees (or shares from the selling stockholders in full).
+Following completion of this offering, approximately % of our outstanding common stock will be held by investment funds affiliated with our Sponsors and members of our management and employees (or % if the underwriters exercise their option to purchase additional shares from the selling stockholders in full).